 - A sweet treat like these wholegrain brownies or these chocolate hazelnut cookies or any wholegrain cookie.
 For a really easy treat they'll love, try these gluten-free and vegan Almond Flour Shortbread Cookies that go from scratch to done in 20 minutes.

 - Wholegrain muffins, or just any kind of muffins.
-These mini vegan applesauce muffins are great to stuff into the lunchbox, or try these wholegrain banana crumb muffins that no kid can resist.
+These vegan applesauce muffins are great to stuff into the lunchbox, or try these wholegrain banana crumb muffins that no kid can resist.

 - Slivers of cucumber.
 Kids seem to like them and Jay is extra happy when I add these to his lunchbox.
 They can turn a bit watery, so make sure you have airtight compartments in the lunch box if you pack these.